 Rain, rain goes away – actually right through – the permeable concrete in front of the Longhouse and the Main Fairgrounds entrance.
 The porous concrete was installed as part of an educational pilot project to showcase it as a best management practice for on-site stormwater management.
 Permeable concrete allows rainwater to infiltrate back into the ground through soils, which helps reduce the amount of pollutants that travel to local water bodies when compared to traditional storm water collection systems.
 Permeable concrete also helps recharge groundwater.

 Take a close look at the Fairgrounds landscaping and you might notice that some of the landscaping is working double-duty.
 The four rain gardens and two bio-filtration planter boxes catch and filter rainwater through the plants, rather than running off through storm drains and carrying potential pollutants with it.

 As you make your way through Fair Exhibition buildings, displays might look brighter, and the bills are smaller thanks to lighting upgrades that have been made throughout the Fairgrounds campus.
-Older T-12 florescent lighting was replaced with more efficient T-8 florescent lighting which saves energy and money.
+Older T-12 fluorescent lighting was replaced with more efficient T-8 fluorescent lighting which saves energy and money.